muratk5n/thirdwave/en/2021/10/donziger-chevron.md

 In May, Preska had found Donziger guilty after a trial without a jury.
-And now Donziger, along with his family and scores of supporters, had to listen to the federal judge compare him to a mule who needed to be beaten with a piece of wood before complying.
+And now Donziger, along with his family and scores of supporters, had to listen to the federal judge compare him to a mule who needed to be beaten with a piece of wood before complying [2].

 References